99cm/open_active_shipping/README.md

 ```

 ## Weight units
-Weights are expected globally inside ```spree_active_shipping``` to be entered in a unit that can be divided to oz and a global variable was added to help with unit conversion
+Weights are expected globally inside ```open_active_shipping``` to be entered in a unit that can be divided to oz and a global variable was added to help with unit conversion

 ```ruby
 Spree::ActiveShipping::Config[:unit_multiplier]